 Wool blankets, or ullarteppi, are also to be found in most households, and come in a variety of patterns.
 Like their jumper counterparts, they provide unparalleled warmth and comfort.
 Socks, hats and gloves can also protect you well from the famously unpredictable Icelandic weather.

-These wool products make great souvenirs, as they are both practical, sustainable and authentic.
+If you are looking for ideas to take home, know that these wool products make great Icelandic souvenirs.
+They are both practical, sustainable and authentic.
 Sheepskin rugs can also be found in many shops.

 The sheep, meat and wool produced in Iceland is not just for local consumption.
 In the last five years, an effort has been made to create a demand for Icelandic lamb in foreign markets.